Jaguar F-Pace SUV - MPG, running costs & CO2

 Road tests

-Keep the 17.1kWh battery topped up and the P400e can return up to 130.2mpg but drive further afield and once the charge is depleted, economy figures will fall - just as in any plug-in hybrid.
-Charging the battery to 80% takes just over 1.5 hours using a 7kW wallbox, while 32kW fast charging is also possible, cutting the top-up time to just 30 minutes.
-The BMW X5 xDrive45e has a larger battery, giving it an EV range of up to 50 miles, but it's also more expensive to buy.
+Charging the battery to 80% takes just over 1.5 hours using a 7kW wallbox, while 35kW fast charging is also possible, cutting the top-up time to just 30 minutes.
+The larger BMW X5 xDrive45e has a bigger battery, giving it an EV range of more than 50 miles, but it's also more expensive to buy.

 Warranty

 Jaguar provides a three-year warranty for the F-Pace, which is about standard for this class of car – although you can extend this at an additional cost.
-If you're planning to keep hold of your car for a few years, buying an extended warranty could be a shrewd move.
+Jaguar customer satisfaction is up, but faults are still common; if you're planning to keep hold of your car for a few years, buying an extended warranty could be a shrewd move.

 Servicing